pedscoffee/PhysicianPromptEngineering/_posts/2025-10-20-the-role-of-AI-and-Large-Language-Models-in-Clinical-Documentation.md

 ## Conclusion

-AI-assisted documentation represents more than incremental improvement—it's a fundamental reimagining of clinical workflow.
+AI-assisted documentation represents more than incremental improvement—it's a fundamental re-imagining of the work day.
 By combining ambient intelligence with personalized refinement, physicians can reclaim time for what matters most: patient care.

-The technology exists.
-The evidence supports adoption.
-The only question is when you'll make the transition from documentation burden to documentation efficiency.

 -----